openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

 > One of the problems with eBooks, or some eBooks, is Digital Restriction Management
         (DRM).
 Yes, the industry likes to call it Digital Right's Management, but that's really not what's going on.
-When you buy books from Amazon, Barnes and Noble, Apple, etc.the books are encrypted with DRM so that you can't open them on multiple devices or competing devices ” even if they support the same format.
+When you buy books from Amazon, Barnes and Noble, Apple, etc.the books are encrypted with DRM so that you can't open them on multiple devices or competing devices â€” even if they support the same format.
 For example, ePub is a widely supported format that can be read by a number of eBook devices like Barnes and Noble's Nook and iBooks on iOS.
 If you have an ePub book without DRM, you can read it anywhere.